Wayland & District Photographic Club

 2.4 Specifications for Digital Images

 a.
-Digital images must be formatted to fit within a frame of 1400 pixels wide x 1050 pixels high.
-Therefore a portrait image must be no more than 1050 pixels tall.
-They should also be Jpegs, profiled to sRGB.
+Digital images must be formatted on the long edge to fit within a frame of 1600 pixels wide for landscape or 1200 pixels high for portrait.
+They should also be in the jpg format and colour profiled to sRGB.
 Image resolution is not important but 72 or 96 ppi is usual.
 The image file size should not be more than 1.5 Mb, but larger files may be submitted.
 Larger files may be reduced to below 1.5Mb at the discretion of the Competition Secretary.

 b.
 Digital images should be titled exactly as follows including capitalisation and without characters such as hyphens, apostrophes etc: